gargrave/react-simple-select/README.md

 - Install:
   - `yarn add @gargrave/react-simple-select`
-- Initialize the styles somewhere near the root of your project:
+- Pull in the default CSS to initialize the styles somewhere near the root of your project:
-  - `@import '@gargrave/react-simple-select/dist/react-simple-select.css'`
+  - `import '@gargrave/react-simple-select/dist/react-simple-select.css'`
   - Technically, you don't _have_ to import these styles, but this does apply the default styling to the component, which I think you will in most cases.
     (You can pass in custom styles to override the defaults if you wish.)